-EDU 153 Health, Safety & Nutrit 3 0 0 3 Prerequisites: Take one set Set 1: ENG 080, RED 080 Set 2: ENG 085
+EDU 153 Health, Safety & Nutrit 3 0 0 3

 This course covers promoting and maintaining the health and well-being of all children.
 Topics include health and nutritional guidelines, common childhood illnesses, maintaining safe and healthy learning environments, recognition and reporting of abuse and neglect and state regulations.
 Upon completion, students should be able to demonstrate knowledge of health, safety, and nutritional needs, safe learning environments, and adhere to state regulations.
 This course is also available through the Virtual Learning Community (VLC).